 Ms. Bailey is a member of the Arkansas InfraGard Chapter, an organization sponsored by the Federal Bureau of Investigation, to share cyber security information.
 She is also a member of the Association for Users of Telecommunications and Information Systems, and the Central Arkansas Project Management Institute where she earned certification as a Project Management Professional.
 Ms. Bailey is an executive committee member of the NASCIO and is past president of the National Association of State Technology Directors (NASTD).

 Under her leadership, DIS became the first state agency to receive the coveted Governor’s Quality Award for Performance Excellence by the Arkansas Institute for Performance Excellence (AIPE).
 In 2012, Bailey was appointed to serve on the AIPE board of directors.

 Ms. Bailey holds a Bachelor of Science degree in Computer Science from Texas A&M University at Commerce.
 She is a seasoned IT veteran working as a systems analyst at Texas Instruments and as a senior systems analyst at J.B.
 Hunt Transport.
-She has worked for the state of Arkansas since 1991 and is currently the second longest serving CTO in the nation.
+She is also a certified project management professional and has worked for the state of Arkansas since 1991.
+She is currently the second longest serving CTO in the nation.